Skip to main content

 • “The game's graphics are top-notch, with a sleek interface that makes navigating the galaxy a breeze.”

-• “The graphics are rubbish and unimaginative; the icons are oversimplified color blobs that mean nothing, and the research is gibberish that makes no logical sense.”
+• “The graphics are rubbish and unimaginative; the icons are oversimplified colour blobs that mean nothing, the research is gibberish that makes no logical sense, and basically I just shift-clicked on all the low-cost research.”

 • music

-• “The combat camera might be tricky at some points, and the soundtrack might seem to loop the same three songs all over, which might get on your nerves at some point in the game.”
+• “The combat camera might be tricky at some points and the soundtrack might seem like it is looping the three songs all over; it might get on your nerves at some point in the game.”

 • story